root458/classify-me-models/README.md

 # ClassifyMe Models

-This are the ClassifyMe Machine Learning models responsible for the course recommendations.
+These are the ClassifyMe Machine Learning models responsible for the course recommendations.

 ## How to install and run the project
 1. Clone the repository using git clone